R&H Logo

 Alternatives to a Family Law Appeal

-Each of these options has its own process, pros and cons, and legal standards to meet before you proceed.
+Appeals cases are expensive, time-consuming, and “iffy.”
+There are different directions they can go in and each direction has its own process, pros and cons, and legal standards to meet before you proceed.
 A common, and perhaps most effective way, to amend an unacceptable ruling is modification.

 Modification